sugarlabs/sugar-docs/README.md

 #### Sugar-toolkit-gtk3

-The toolkit provides
-a set of widgets to build HIG compliant applications and interfaces to interact with system services like presence and the datastore.
+The toolkit provides a set of widgets to build HIG compliant applications and interfaces to interact with system services like presence and the datastore.
+HIG means Human Interface Guidelines.
+It describes visual design guidelines like how the icons should look etc.

 This contains examples, source files, necessary documentation files, graphics files and example for sugar developers and activity